bradfordharrison2606/blog/_posts/2024-09-04-EmblemLyn.md

 | 7 | +2 | +2 | +2 |
 | 9 | +2 | +3 | +2 |

-Wearing Lyn's Rings grants boosts to Dexterity, Speed, and Resistance.
+Wearing The Ring of the Lady of the Plains grants boosts to Dexterity, Speed, and Resistance.
 Speed is the biggest perk here as it's the one stat all combat units appreciate as it makes it easier to double attack opponents.

 ## Sync Skills